mosesnah-shared/ImpedanceClassification/README.md

 # Project Title

-This code is for running Machine Learning codes for Binary Classification, Autoencoder methods and others.
+This code is for running Binary Classification for peg-in-hole assembly with the KUKA LBR iiwa.

-The main project is Impedance Classification from Lachner, Tessari, West and Nah.
+# Sunrise Code

+## Getting started

+The Sunrise code can be copied into your Sunrise Workspace.

+### Prerequisites

+We used a LBR iiwa 14kg robot with Media Flange Touch electric.
+If you have another iiwa version or flange, please update the StationSetup.cat file.

+# Python Impedance Classifier

-## Getting Started
+## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.